Chapter 2. Language reference

 is constructed for each selection and that document is processed.

 an attribute on the loop input.
-You need to use “/*/@name
+You need to use “/*/@name” or something

 similar instead.